camunda/camunda-docs/docs/apis-clients/web-modeler-api/index.md

 ## Authentication

-To authenticate for the API you need to generate a JWT token and pass it in each request.
+To authenticate for the API, generate a JWT token and pass it in each request; guidance on this is provided in the following sections.

 ### Obtain JWT token

 **Example:**

-1. Create Client Credentials **Console -> Manage (Organization) -> Console API -> Create New Credentials**.
+1. Create client credentials by clicking **Console > Manage (Organization) > Console API > Create New Credentials**.
 2. Add permissions to this client for **Web Modeler API (beta)**.
 3. After creating the client, you can download a shell script to obtain a token.
 4. When you run it, you will get something like the following: